South Atlantic Bight: Weather

+The bight has one of the highest concentrations of lightning storms across any of the world's oceans after the adjacent Gulf of Mexico due to interactions of cold fronts with the warm Gulf Stream in the winter and storms moving offshore Florida during its summer rainy season.

 Hurricanes frequently make landfall along the bight except in Northern Florida and Georgia where seasonal steering patterns usually cause storms to recurve before encountering land in these areas.
 The warmer waters of the Gulf Stream allows storms to intensify before making landfall.
 Notable storms include hurricanes Hugo, Fran, Floyd, Isabel, Matthew, Florence, and Dorian in the Carolinas as well as hurricanes King, David, Francis, and Jeanne, in Florida.
 In the winter, Nor'easters begin their formation in the South Atlantic Bight as northeast moving low pressure systems carrying cold air from Canada encounter the warm waters of the Gulf Stream.